AaronKutch/specialized-div-rem/README.md

 ## Benchmarks

-When running `cargo bench` on this library with default features, it runs division operations 8 times on an array of random numbers masked to benchmark different ranges of dividends and divisors.
+When running `cargo bench` on this library with default features, it runs division operations on random numbers masked to benchmark different ranges of dividends and divisors.

 The names of the benchmarks specify 4 things: